US healthcare executive fatally shot in ‘targeted’ New York attack: Police

 — Jessica S. Tisch (@NYPDPC) December 4, 2024

-UnitedHealthcare is part of UnitedHealth Group, and provides care to 148 million people in the US and South America, according to the company’s website.
+UnitedHealthcare is part of UnitedHealth Group and provides care to 148 million people in the US and South America, according to the company’s website.

 Thompson had been with the Minnesota-based company since 2004 and was named chief executive officer in April 2021.